Six games called off as COVID wreaks havoc on Premier League

 Brentford, Watford and Leicester have all closed their training grounds to contain the outbreak, while Norwich and Manchester United were unable to field a side due to positive cases and injuries.

-Two matches did take place on Thursday in front of full crowds as Liverpool beat Newcastle 3-1 and Chelsea were held 1-1 by Everton despite outbreaks at Liverpool and Chelsea.

-Both clubs are among those still due to play over the weekend.

-Chelsea were without Romelu Lukaku, Timo Werner and Callum Hudson-Odoi as well as injured left-back Ben Chilwell due to positive tests.
+Chelsea Manager Thomas Tuchel said record signing Romelu Lukaku, Timo Werner and Callum Hudson-Odoi had all tested positive, as well as injured left-back Ben Chilwell.

-"I will not get involved in this sport politics," said Chelsea boss Thomas Tuchel.
-"Other games get cancelled, ours didn't so we have to do our best to win it."

-Liverpool shrugged off the loss Virgil van Dijk, Fabinho and Curtis Jones but the status of their trip to Tottenham on Sunday will depend on how the outbreak is contained in the coming days.

 Another 10 matches have been postponed in the English Football League (EFL) as the authorities urged players to get vaccinated or their booster shot against the virus.

-The EFL, which runs the second, third and fourth tiers, said 25 percent of players were still refusing to get the jab based on their data from November with just 59 percent double vaccinated.
+The EFL, which runs the second, third and fourth tiers, said 25 per cent of players were still refusing to get the jab based on their date from November with just 59 per cent double vaccinated.

 According to The Times, the level of unvaccinated players is aggravating the crisis as they still have to isolate after coming into close contact with someone who has tested positive.